pmes126/bplus-tree/README.md

 ## Roadmap

-- Prefix-compressed key block format (`PrefixRestarts`)
-- Sorted batch replay for write transactions
-- Bulk-load path for large initial imports
+- **Prefix-compressed key block format (`PrefixRestarts`)** — Keys are currently stored verbatim in each slot.
+When keys share long common prefixes, this wastes significant page space.
+Prefix compression stores the shared prefix once and only the differing suffix per key, with periodic restart points for random access within the block.
+This increases key density per page and reduces I/O for prefix-heavy workloads.

+- **Sorted batch replay for write transactions** — `WriteTxn` currently replays buffered operations in insertion order.
+Sorting the batch by key before replay means consecutive inserts land in the same (or nearby) leaves, so the already-staged COW pages are reused rather than cloning a different leaf for each insert.
+Fewer COW copies, better cache locality, and lower write amplification for large batches.

+- **Bulk-load path for large initial imports** — Inserting N keys one-by-one through the tree incurs O(height) COW copies per key.
+A bulk-load path sorts all keys upfront, fills leaves left-to-right, and builds internal nodes bottom-up.
+Orders of magnitude faster for initial data ingestion compared to incremental inserts.

-- Overflow pages for values exceeding `MAX_ENTRY_PAYLOAD`
+- **Overflow pages for values exceeding `MAX_ENTRY_PAYLOAD`** — Currently key + value
-- Fuzz testing (`cargo-fuzz`) for page layout and codec correctness
+  must fit within 2038 bytes.
+Overflow pages would store large values across multiple linked pages, removing this size constraint.
+This is standard in production B-trees (SQLite, LMDB).

+- **Fuzz testing (`cargo-fuzz`)** — Use coverage-guided fuzzing to generate random sequences of inserts, deletes, splits, and merges, then verify tree invariants hold after each operation.
+Catches edge cases in the slotted page layout and codec encode/decode roundtrips that hand-written tests are unlikely to cover.

-- Configurable page size (currently hardcoded to 4 KB)
+- **Configurable page size** — Currently hardcoded to 4 KB.
+Some workloads benefit from larger pages (16 KB, 64 KB) for fewer tree levels and better sequential throughput;
-- CI pipeline (build, test, lint, benchmarks)
+  smaller pages reduce write amplification under update-heavy workloads.
+Making this configurable requires storing the page size in the superblock and threading it through the page layer.

 - **Sharded epoch pinning** — `EpochManager::pin()`/`unpin()` currently acquire a
   central `Mutex<HashMap<ThreadId, Epoch>>` on every read operation.
 Under high reader concurrency this serialises the pin/unpin brackets even though the tree walk itself is